bsteinsbo/Minnowboard/README.md

 # Minnowboard
-Bits and pieces for the MInnowboard MAX
+Bits and pieces for the Minnowboard MAX

+minnow-pps-gpio: Board file (kernel module) to map GPIO to pps-gpio driver.